NkiroteFay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script creates a locla variable this script creates a global variable this script adds value to a variable stored in the environment variables
+this script creates a locla variable this script creates a global variable this script adds value to a variable stored in the environment variables this script prints reuslts of a division on a new line